-Actor.
-Born August 13, 1962 in Boston, Massachusetts.
+Actor John M. Slattery was born on August 13, 1962, in Boston, Massachusetts.
 Slattery was raised in a large Irish-Catholic family (four older sisters, one younger brother) in the suburbs of Boston.
 He majored in theater at Catholic University of America in Washington, D.C., and graduated in 1984 with a Bachelor of Fine Arts degree.
 Like many aspiring young actors, Slattery then moved to New York City to try his hand at auditions.
-To support himself, he worked as a limousine driver and then as a waiter - with considerably less success than he'd later have as an actor.
+To support himself, he worked as a limousine driver and then as a waiter—with considerably less success than he'd later have as an actor.
 "I was a terrible waiter," he recalled years later with a laugh.

 His first professional acting job came in 1987, playing opposite Nathan Lane in the Terrence McNally play The Lisbon Traviata.
 Soon came his first television role, a six-episode guest spot as Pvt.
 Dylan Leeds on Dirty Dozen: The Series.
 For the next decade Slattery worked steadily on television, with guest and recurring roles in shows such as China Beach, Party of Five, Ed, Law and Order and Will & Grace.